 - 1. If you are using a Desktop external hard drive like Seagate Backup plus and WD Elements Desktop, make sure the external hard drive is extrally connected to a power socket.

-- 2. If you are using portable external hard drive whose power is supplied by USB port, make sure the USB socket is not wobbly, dusty, loose, or deformed.
-Also, you should check if the USB port is supplied with enough power by connecting another hard drive to this port.
+- 2. Some portable external hard drives use USB port for power supply.
+If you are using such a hard drive, make sure the USB socket is not wobbly, dusty, loose, or deformed.
+Also, you should check if the USB port is supplied with enough power.
+You can check this by connecting another hard drive to this USB port.

 - 3. If you are working on MacBook, MacBook Air, and MacBook Pro models, you need to pay more attentions on two things.
-One is that if the external hard drive is not showing up on Mac due to low power mode, because external can't work if there is no enough power in the USB port.
+One is that if the external hard drive is not showing up on Mac due to low power mode, because external hard drive can't work if there is no enough power in the USB port.
 The second is that if your Mac uses Thunderbolt 3 or USB-C port and you reach your external hard drive via USB-C adapter, make sure the USB hub and adapter works well.
 What's more, an authentic and reliable USB Type C adapter is better for power and data supply.
+But the better plan is to use a Thunderbolt portable hard drive for Mac directly next time.

 Step 2: Check the other connections

 - Check the USB port on hard drive enclosure case.
-A good disk enclosure allows your drive to communicate with computers efficiently, supplying power and data access.
+A good disk enclosure allows your drive to communicate with computers efficiently.
+It also supplies power and data access to the hard drive.
 So if necessary, you can ask help from specialists to open the external hard drive case and have a check.

 2. Check Programs or Applications Installed on Your Mac